THE JANET SERNACK STORY

-Whilst I developed this business, I taught part-time at TAFE NSW where I designed & delivered The School of Fashion’s first Fashion Marketing Curriculum, and also taught the London Design Institute’s Design Management course TAFE NSW fashion teachers seeking tertiary accreditation.
+Whilst I developed this business, I taught part-time at TAFE NSW where I designed and delivered the School of Fashion’s first Fashion Marketing Curriculum, as well as taught the London Design Institute’s Design Management course for TAFE NSW fashion teachers seeking tertiary accreditation.

-Realizing that many of the best-intentioned business plans, often ended up in the bottom drawer, I realized that I needed to shift my focus, yet again, from telling people what to do, towards inspiring, motivating and enabling people to effect the desired change.
+Realizing that many of the best-intentioned business plans, often ended up in the bottom drawer, I shifted my focus, yet again, from telling people what to do, towards inspiring, motivating and enabling people to take responsibility for effecting their own desired changes.